marhop/pandoc-unicode-math/README.md

 # pandoc-unicode-math

 If you prefer Markdown to Latex because of its readability, then why not improve the readability of math expressions as well?
+Just use the power of Unicode!

 ## What does this filter do?

 This [Pandoc] [filter] replaces Unicode math symbols and greek letters like ∀, ∈, →, λ, or Ω in math environments by equivalent Latex commands like `\forall`, `\in`, `\rightarrow`, `\lambda`, or `\Omega`.
-That means you can write expressions like these in Markdown:
+That means you can write expressions like these in Markdown and still get Latex's superior math typesetting when converting to PDF:

     α → β ≡ ¬α ∨ β ≡ ¬(α ∧ ¬β)